Rita El Khayat: « Diversités et métissages culturels »

 The book Diversités et métissages culturels written by Rita El khayat which is an edition of Métissages culturels (Diversity and Culture Mixing) which was published back in the year 2003 talks about how the world has become fast-paced, growing continuously and constantly and the changes it leaves behind are immense.

 These changes are brought up by the diversities of people present all around the globe.
 This book moreover talks about the relationship which exists between people and eras of different times and studies their relation of past, present and future and what the population of the world was in past and what it is today.

-Lastly, it sees how the vast diversity has blended people together in good or strange ways.
+Lastly, the book sees how the vast diversity has blended people together in good or strange ways.